REPANAJYOTHIPRAKASH629/Kulturehire_excel_dashboard/README.md

 Day wise Customer Interaction

-A Comparison on Interactions' Intent for an Order</ol>
+A Comparison on Interactions' Intent for an Order

 **Finance Dashboard**

-<ol>Find the Overall Sales value for Each Day
+Find the Overall Sales value for Each Day

 Find the Average Sales Value for Each Day